fedorenchik/PlanetVim/docs/PLUGINS.md

 ## CI version pins

-The workflow tests Linux GVim **9.1.0000** and **9.2.1046** from pinned official source commits, and Windows x64 GUI archives **9.1.0** and **9.2.1046**.
+The workflow tests Linux GVim **9.1.0016** and **9.2.1046** from pinned official source commits, and Windows x64 GUI archives **9.1.0016** and **9.2.1046**.
 These are fixed test baselines; the current 9.2 pin was verified on 2026-09-08.
 Update the current-release entry deliberately and rerun the complete matrix.
-The Windows minimum archive uses the upstream release label `v9.1.0`, not `v9.1.0000`.
+The minimum was raised on 2026-09-11 for VimTeX v2.18.
+The official Windows minimum release/archive uses the full label `v9.1.0016`.

 Source tags and commits were verified against [vim/vim tags](https://github.com/vim/vim/tags) and `git ls-remote` from that official repository.
-Windows asset names and layout were verified from the official [9.1.0 release](https://github.com/vim/vim-win32-installer/releases/tag/v9.1.0) and [9.2.1046 release](https://github.com/vim/vim-win32-installer/releases/tag/v9.2.1046).
+Windows asset names and layout were verified from the official [9.1.0016 release](https://github.com/vim/vim-win32-installer/releases/tag/v9.1.0016) and [9.2.1046 release](https://github.com/vim/vim-win32-installer/releases/tag/v9.2.1046).
-Both downloaded archives were hashed locally; the current archive's digest also matches GitHub's release metadata.
+Both archived baselines were hashed locally; the current archive's digest also matches GitHub's release metadata.
 The workflow verifies those recorded hashes before extraction.
 Action revisions are pinned to the official [checkout](https://github.com/actions/checkout) and